-LESLIE: John in Maryland is on the line with a water-heater question.
+LESLIE: John in Maryland is on the line with a question about a direct vent tankless water heater.
 How can we help you?

 JOHN: Have a gas hot-water heater right now that vents up through – it’s not really a chimney stack but it’s, you know, the sheet-metal pipe.
 And that takes up a lot of space in a bathroom I have and I’d like to kind of eliminate that.
 And I was wondering if there are any side-venting gas water heaters, similar to how they have some high-efficiency furnaces that sort of vent out of the side of the house.
 I was wondering what you guys’ opinion on are – of gas water heaters that might do the same.
 And that would allow me to get rid of that unusable space in my bathroom, for renovation.